The Chip War That Is Reshaping the Global Economy

 AMD’s AI Play: Instinct MI300 and Beyond

 AMD’s entry into the AI accelerator market centers on its Instinct MI300X GPU, launched in late 2023.
-The MI300X is a formidable chip that competes directly with NVIDIA’s H100 on many benchmarks and offers significantly more memory (192 GB of HBM3 vs. 80 GB for the H100), which is critical for running large language models.
+The MI300X competes directly with NVIDIA’s H100 across many benchmarks and offers considerably more memory (192 GB of HBM3 compared with 80 GB for the H100), which is important for running large language models.

 AMD’s AI-related data center revenue grew rapidly, reaching approximately $5 billion in 2024, up from essentially zero two years earlier.
-While this is still a fraction of NVIDIA’s AI revenue, the growth trajectory is impressive.
-AMD is targeting $12 billion or more in AI GPU revenue for 2025, and major cloud providers including Microsoft Azure, Oracle Cloud, and Meta have deployed MI300X chips at scale.
+Although this remains a fraction of NVIDIA’s AI revenue, the rate of growth is notable.
+AMD has targeted $12 billion or more in AI GPU revenue for 2025, and major cloud providers, including Microsoft Azure, Oracle Cloud, and Meta, have deployed MI300X chips at scale.

-The key question for AMD investors is whether the company can translate its hardware competitiveness into sustained market share gains against NVIDIA’s CUDA ecosystem.
-AMD’s answer is ROCm (Radeon Open Compute), an open-source software stack that aims to provide a CUDA alternative.
-ROCm has improved substantially, and major frameworks like PyTorch now offer ROCm support, but the ecosystem gap remains significant.
+A central question for AMD investors is whether the company can convert its hardware competitiveness into sustained market-share gains against NVIDIA’s CUDA ecosystem.
+AMD’s response is ROCm (Radeon Open Compute), an open-source software stack intended as a CUDA alternative.
+ROCm has improved substantially, and major frameworks such as PyTorch now offer ROCm support, but the ecosystem gap remains considerable.

 Financial Snapshot